Shock Wave Interactions and the Riemann-flat Condition: The Geometry behind Metric Smoothing and the Existence of Locally Inertial Frames in General Relativity: Proof of Theorem

-\subsection{Proof of Theorem \ref{thm_equivalence}:}
+\section{Proof of Theorem \ref{thm_equivalence}}

-Note first that the splitting of $\Gamma^k_{ij}$ into a connection and a $(1,2)$-tensor is consistent with the covariant transformation law \eqref{transfo_connection}, because the difference between two connections is always a tensor, c.f. \cite{HawkingEllis}.
+We first give the proof of Theorem \ref{thm_equivalence} assuming Proposition \ref{thm1}, and postpone the proof of Proposition \ref{thm1} until the next section.
+Note first that the splitting of $\Gamma^k_{ij}$ into a connection and a $(1,2)$-tensor is consistent with the covariant transformation law (\ref{transfo_connection}), because the difference between two connections is always a tensor, c.f. \cite{HawkingEllis}.
 That is, assuming $\hat{\Gamma}$ transforms under a coordinate transformation $y^\alpha\circ x^{-1}$ by the transformation rule of a connection,

 and $\tilde{\Gamma}$ transforms by the transformation law of a tensor,